Miyuki Kanbe: Career

 Kanbe portrayed Sailor Moon in the Sailor Moon musicals.
 Kanbe was chosen out of 500 women for the role.
 Much of her career involved physically demanding roles.

 As late as June 2008, she had been active and vocally expressing an interest in furthering her career.
 She was cast in the role of Eponine in the Japanese production of Les Misérables and in Miss Saigon, but was forced to give them up due to poor health in February 2007.

 Death

-Since February 2007, Kanbe had been in and out of the hospital until dying from sudden heart failure on 18 June 2008 at 4:08 am.
+Since February 2007, Kanbe had been in and out of the hospital until dying at 4:08 am on 18 June 2008 due to sudden heart failure.
 Her funeral was held in Kawasaki, Kanagawa on 21 June 2008.